-This story was inspired by the work of the late Patrick Whitaker, a wonderful educator; Sara Stanley, an inspirational early years practitioner and Vivian Paley, the renowned American kindergarten teacher, now retired.
+This story was inspired by the work of the late Patrick Whitaker, a wonderful educator; Sara Stanley, an inspirational early-years practitioner; and renowned American kindergarten teacher Vivian Paley, now retired.

 Once there was a little boy who started school.
 Each day his teacher would tell him stories.
 He loved the stories – stories about dragons and princes, about giants and hyenas, witches and fairies.
 Stories about goodies and baddies, about brave people and cowardly people, about greedy people and generous people.
 Stories of love and hate, jealousy and cruelty, friendship and loyalty.
 His imagination was full of places and events, of people and animals that crept into his dreams and his games.